-The claims against third parties referred to in the last item above will not include claims relating to or involving (A) any current or future supplier, vendor or customer of New Global Crossing or its subsidiaries, (B) any current or future officer, director or employee of New Global Crossing or any of its subsidiaries so long as they are employed by such entity or would otherwise be entitled to indemnification or reimbursement from any such entity for such Claim.
-(C) any other Person against whom, the making or assertion of any Claim would be reasonably likely to have a material adverse effect on New Global Crossing and/or its subsidiaries or would materially interfere with the conduct of the business of New Global Crossing and/or its subsidiaries or would be reasonably likely to create any Liability of New Global Crossing or its subsidiaries and (D) the Investors or any of their respective affiliates and advisors.
-Notwithstanding the foregoing, the Estate Representative, as a representative of the Debtors after the Effective Date may use such claims as a defense or counterclaim to any proof of claim asserted in the chapter 11 case by such third parties.
-The Investors will determine which officers, directors, employees, suppliers, vendors, or customers are "current" or "future" pursuant to the method set forth in the definition of "Assets" in the Purchase Agreement, and such definition of assets shall specifically exclude any other claims against individuals specifically agreed to in writing among the holders of the Lender Claims, the Creditors Committee and the Investors.
+The claims against third parties referred to in the last item above will not include claims relating to or involving (A) any current or future supplier, vendor or, customer, or creditor of New Global Crossing or its subsidiaries, (B) any current or future officer, director or employee of New Global Crossing or any of its subsidiaries so long as they are employed by such entity or would otherwise be entitled to indemnification or reimbursement from any such entity for such Claimclaim, (C) any other Person against whom, the making or assertion of any Claimclaim would be reasonably likely to have a material adverse effect on New Global Crossing and/or its subsidiaries or would materially interfere with the conduct of the business of New Global Crossing and/or its subsidiaries or would be reasonably likely to create any Liabilityliability of New Global Crossing or its subsidiaries, and (D) the Investors or any of their respective affiliates and advisors.
+Notwithstanding the foregoing, the Estate Representative, as a representative of the Debtors after the Effective Date, may use such claims as a defense or counterclaim to any proof of claim asserted in the chapter 11 case by such third parties.
+The Investors will determine which officers, directors, employees, suppliers, vendors, or customers are "current" or "future" pursuant to the method set forth in the definition of "Assets" in the Purchase Agreement, and such definition of assetsAssets shall specifically exclude any other claims against individuals specifically agreed to in writing among the holders of the Lender Claims, the Creditors Committee and the Investors.
+Unless expressly provided in the Plan or the procedures in the Purchase Agreement, current and former officers and directors are not released.